mlg-/bug-tracker/README.md

 ## Bugs
   - Should have a title or name
-  - Can also optionally have a description, as long as they want.
+  - Can also optionally have a description, as long as they want
   - Should have a deadline (for completion)
   - Can belong to a single project, optionally
   - Can belong to a single developer, optionally